jimmelman/markdown-cv/index.md

 `2009.01 ~ 2010.01`
 __BHP Billiton, Perth, WA__

-Comprehensive PL/SQL unit testing using Code Tester from Quest 12 month contract to deliver an ETL solution  for the WA Iron Ore Rapid Rail Growth project.
+12 month contract to deliver an ETL solution  for the WA Iron Ore Rapid Rail Growth project

 Operational Rail data was dumped in an Oracle staging schema.

-Performed a technical lead role, responsible to design and develop transformation pipelines to transform staged data for use by various BI systems.
-(Oracle, PL/SQL, Quest Code tester, Mercurial VCS)
+Technical lead role, responsible for design/development of routines to transform staged data for use by various BI systems

+Comprehensive PL/SQL unit testing using Code Tester from Quest

+Oracle, PL/SQL, Quest Code tester, Mercurial VCS

 ### Senior Analyst/Programmer
 `2005.10 ~ 2008.11`